Dutch Oven Accessories for Cast Iron Cooking

 You can place towels between the oven lid and the legs to stop scratching and rubbing.
 This way of carrying and storing also gives the oven much-needed ventilation.

-2. To stop your Dutch oven from moving around inside the bag you can use a 3/4 inch piece of plywood cut to the size of your carry bag.
+2. To stop your Dutch oven from moving inside the bag, use a 3/4 inch piece of plywood cut to the size of your carry bag.

-Center your Dutch oven on the plywood and mark out where the legs sit.
-Then drill 3/8 inch holes about 3/8 inches deep, then simply slip the legs into the holes.
+Center your Dutch oven on the plywood and mark where the legs sit.
+Then drill 3/8 inch holes about 3/8 inches deep, then slip the legs into the holes.

 This also stops the legs of the camp oven from tearing holes in the bottom of your carry bag.